Dr. Kelly Monaghan

 Diplomate, American College of Veterinary Internal Medicine

 Dr. Kelly Monaghan is a board-certified small animal internal medicine specialist in Denver, CO.
-She is based out of Logmont, CO, and will soon be available to serve general practice and emergency animal hospitals throughout the Denver Metro North area.
+She is based out of Longmont, CO, and is available to serve general practice and emergency animal hospitals throughout the northern Front Range area stretching from I-70 in Denver north to Fort Collins.

 Kelly Monaghan, DVM, DACVIM (SAIM) is a southern Louisiana native and graduated from Louisiana State University School of Veterinary Medicine in 2007.
 After graduation, she moved to Massachusetts to complete a one-year internship followed by a residency in small animal internal medicine at Tufts Cummings School of Veterinary Medicine.
 After finishing her residency in 2011, she spent the next few years on faculty at the University of Wisconsin School of Veterinary Medicine.
 Dr. Monaghan moved to Colorado with her husband, Dr. Ben Nolan in 2013 and worked in a private specialty practice in Boulder.
 She joined MOVES in summer of 2021.